 - Master of Unlocking: His Locktouch skill allows him to open any door or chest without the need for a key.

 - Moral Event Horizon: An in-universe deconstruction; one which shows the consequences of going beyond the point of no return and how it really is impossible to go back from it.
 Gangrel is considered by everyone (even his own subjects) to have crossed this line after Emmeryn's supposed death.
 This causes all but the most fanatically loyal subjects to desert him and, after his defeat, the knowledge of what he's done actually haunts him and turns him into a broken Death Seeker.
 Two years later, the only reason Chrom refuses to finish him off is because he's Not Worth Killing; inspiring him to throw his life against Grima rather than Chrom's sword.
-While it's very possible for the Avatar to try and talk him into becoming a better person, Chrom never forgives him and - more importantly - Gangrel never really forgives himself and is forced to live with the guilt of how he drove his people to war and death all because of his mad ambition for the rest of his days... and his unpaired ending suggests that he didn't live long after Grima's defeat anyway.
+While it's very possible for the Male Avatar to try and talk him into becoming a better person, Chrom never forgives him and - more importantly - Gangrel never really forgives himself and is forced to live with the guilt of how he drove his people to war and death all because of his mad ambition and hatred for the rest of his days...and his unpaired ending implies that he probably didn't live long after Grima's defeat anyway.

 - Motive Decay: His reason for desiring a war in the first place: Walhart's conquerance of the continent of Valm caused Plegia's memories of Ylisse's destruction to come to the surface, causing Gangrel to start his own unification plan that involved uniting Plegia, Ferox, and Ylisse under himself, so that they could stand up to the Valmese Empire.
 The power he got from starting the war, and his self-imposed rush to unite the countries, corrupted him and turned him into a war-hungry sadist.
 The atrocities he committed due to this weighs upon him in Male Avatar's supports.